Xilinx/ACCL/docs/install.rst

 *********************************

 Tests can be executed against the ACCL emulator, simulator, or real hardware on an Alveo FPGA board.
-The following sequence of commands builds the emulator:
+The following sequence of commands builds and runs the emulator:

 .. code-block:: sh